What type of business is this?

 Can I bring an item in to have it repaired?

 Please give us a call ahead of coming in to make sure that our head welder will be at the shop in order to give you a quick free consultation.
-This way we may let you know whether your item can be repaired depending on the type of metal and current condition.
+This way we may let you know whether your item can be repaired depending on the type of metal and current condition of the item brought in.
 You may find our number at the top of this page.

 Why do you require a deposit?

 Due to the customized nature of our products, we request a minimum of 50% or more (depending on the project) to be paid prior to begin fabrication.
 The materials we purchase are specific to each job, and we can't return them after being purchased.

 How soon can I have my item completed?